Rustom0/tic-tac-toe/README.md

 ## Future Improvements
 - Online multiplayer functionality
 - Improved UI/UX
-- AI mode to play against the computer

 ## Contributions
 Feel free to fork this repository, create a new branch, and submit a pull request for improvements!